A GEORGIAN HISTORICAL ROMANCE

 Story length 131,000 words

-FEATURED REVIEWSSeldom has history and romance melded together with such beauty and delectable deliciousness than this!
+Seldom has history and romance melded together with such beauty and delectable deliciousness than this!
 The history is spot on and the characters are painted with perfect deftness.
 They are compelling but flawed, with challenges, insecurities and strengths that encourage the reader to cry and cheer, as each encounter tragedies and triumphs on their road to a love redeemed.
-Admittedly the experience is heightened if one has read its predecessors but is still relishable as a stand-alone.
-Pitch perfect yumminess from one of the brightest stars on the Indie-romance horizon!
+Pitch perfect yumminess from one of the brightest stars on the horizon!

 Each time I listen to hugely talented Alex Wyndham narrating one of Lucinda Brant’s novels, I am completely blown away.
-This duo is so perfect together that I am completely lost to all else once I have started a Brant/Wyndham audiobook.
-All in all, Autumn Duchess is absolutely terrific and one I’m recommending most highly.
-Lucinda Brant and Alex Wyndham are a force to be reckoned with, and I for one, will devour every one of their collaborations.
+The gifted and skilled Wyndham quite obviously enjoys reading Brant’s work.
+This duo is a force to be reckoned with, and I will devour every one of their collaborations.

 E SAW HER from across the ballroom.